gabts/eslint-config-react-native-typescript/README.md

 - Non-intrusive rules, only yells at you for your own good.
 - Nib any cyclic imports the the bud before they cause issues with import/export linting!
-- Screen readers friendier app thanks to linting common Accessibility issues!
+- Screen reader friendier apps thanks to linting common Accessibility issues!
 - Plays nice together with [Prettier](https://github.com/prettier/prettier)!

 ## Installation